 Mamhead Park (South), where Devon Sculpture Park is located, is steeped in history.
 There are a number of historic buildings.

-Robert Adams introduced the now famous Lancelot Capability Brown to redesign the gardens and frame the extraordinary views over the sea and Exe estuary.
+Robert Adam introduced the now famous Lancelot Capability Brown to redesign the gardens and frame the extraordinary views over the sea and Exe estuary.
 The Orangery is one of the last historic orangeries that is still lived in.
-It houses a private art collection.
+It houses some of the Letts family’s private art collection.

 The Ice House